inno-fusion/papermark/Claude Docs/BULLMQ_MIGRATION.md

 const REDIS_URL = process.env.REDIS_URL || "redis://localhost:6379";

-// Create a new connection for each use case export function createRedisConnection() {
+// Create a new connection for each use case (required for BullMQ workers) export function createRedisConnection() {
   return new Redis(REDIS_URL, {
     maxRetriesPerRequest: null, // Required for BullMQ